emfeltham/emf-cv/main.typ

 = Other writing

-“Cognitive representations of social networks in isolated villages.” *Nature Human Behaviour Research Briefing* (in press).
+"Social network cognition among isolated villagers reveals distinct patterns of bias" *Nature Human Behaviour Research Briefing* (June 20205).
 (Invited contribution by Nature Human Behaviour)

 *Eric Feltham* and Nicholas Christakis.
 (2023).
 "Rapid research with a pandemic bearing down: Studying the impact of mass gatherings on the course of COVID-19". *Springer Nature Communities*.
 (Invited contribution to "Behind the Paper" series for the Springer Nature Social Sciences online community.)